 As we mentioned before, one of the main benefits of using categories to manage your redirections is that you can easily filter them.

 This can be very useful if you want to find all redirections that are related to a certain affiliate program or if you want to see all redirections that lead to a specific affiliate website.

-To filter your redirections by category, simply head over to the Rank Math > Redirections, Once you are there, click on “Select Category” and choose a category from the dropdown menu as shown below.
+To filter your redirections by category, simply head over to Rank Math SEO → Redirections; once you are there, click on “Select Category” and choose a category from the dropdown menu, as shown below.

 Then, click on the “Filter” button.
 That will show you redirects only within a particular category.
 Then, you can make changes to your redirect and hit the save button.

 5 Manage Affiliate Links in Bulk

 Another great way to manage your affiliate links using Rank Math is to manage them in bulk.

 With the bulk manager, you can easily add, edit, or delete multiple redirections at once.
 This can save you a lot of time, especially if you have a large number of affiliate links to manage.